nainglinaung/node-question-and-answer/README.md

 # Node Question and Answer

-Stackoverflow replica with node.js
+Stackoverflow replica with Node.js.

-Firstly, you need to install dependencies by

-> npm install

-then start it

-> npm start

-you can check it in localhost port 8080
+# Installation
+1. Clone or download the repository
+2. Install npm modules: `npm install`
+3. Install bower dependencies `bower install`
+4. Start up the server: `npm start`
+5. Use `http://localhost:8080` to view in browser.